ViktorFairuschin/vae/README.md

 ![encodings](results/encodings.png)

-The following figure shows some digits reconstructed by the model.
+The following figure shows how digits are reconstructed by the model.

 ![reconstruction](results/reconstruction.png)